Sam Gamgee in the Lord of the Rings, for most of the first book he moans about the lack of rope.

 The Zhangs of The Heroes of Olympus have an armory in their attic that's almost as well stocked as the one at Camp Jupiter.
 They have everything from swords, bows, arrows, spears, even potato launchers for taking out earthborn.
 It comes in handy.
 (Don't forget the water-hose on the roof!)

 Jarlaxle, from R. A. Salvatore's The Legend of Drizzt books, has a hat containing a portable hole, a feather on the hat that summons a giant bird, an infinite supply of knives, a belt that can turn into a snake or extend into a rope, an eyepatch that can see through walls and also protects him from mental intrusion, boots that can silence his footsteps, a ring that can hurl fireballs, a cloak that makes him immune to projectile attacks, several magic wands, a maul hidden in his hat, a ring that detects lies, and a ring that protects from fire or ice.
+And those are only the items we know about.
 Do not underestimate Jarlaxle.

 Ironically, however, the US Military somehow contrived to have both covert zombie-fighting operations and to be completely stupid when the Battle of Yonkers rolled around.
 The people responsible for the covert ops were planning to be prepared, but ran out of time. note Specifically, they needed to build up their forces first.
 Critics of the book have claimed that zombies should be a cakewalk to even unprepared modern military forces, even including what basically amounted to "DM Hax".